impronunciable/hackdash/README.md

 Install
 ===========

 I wrote a [blog post](http://zajdband.com/installing-hackdash) explaining the installation process.
+Also check the [wiki](https://github.com/danzajdband/hackdash/wiki) for more info and docs

 Config
 ======